react-figma/react-figma/src/helpers/StyleSheet.md

 # StyleSheet

 A StyleSheet is an abstraction similar to CSS StyleSheets.
-Analog of `StyleSheet` module at [React Native](https://facebook.github.io/react-native/docs/stylesheet), [React Sketchapp](http://airbnb.io/react-sketchapp/docs/API.html#stylesheet).
+Analog of the `StyleSheet` module at [React Native](https://facebook.github.io/react-native/docs/stylesheet), [React Sketchapp](http://airbnb.io/react-sketchapp/docs/API.html#stylesheet).

 ## API

 `create(styles)`

-Create an optimized StyleSheet reference from a style object.
+Create an optimized StyleSheet reference from the style object.

 `flatten(styles)`